Fourier-Mukai and autoduality for compactified Jacobians II

 We now introduce universal fine compactified Jacobians, which are certain open subsets of $\bJbar_{\X}$ that are projective over $\Spec R_X$ and whose central fiber is a fine compactified Jacobian of $X$.
-The universal fine compactified Jacobian will depend on a general polarization $\un q$ on $X$ as in Definition \ref{def-int}.
-Indeed, the polarization $\un q$ induces a polarization on each fiber of the effective semiuniversal deformation family $\pi:\X\to \Spec R_X$, in the following way.
-For any (schematic) point $s\in \Spec R_X$, denote by $\X_s:=\pi^{-1}(s)$ the fiber of $\pi$ over $s$.
+The universal fine compactified Jacobian will depend on a general polarization $\un q$ on $X$ as in Definition \ref{pola-def}.
+Indeed, the polarization $\un q$ induces a polarization on each geometric fiber of the effective semiuniversal deformation family $\pi:\X\to \Spec R_X$, in the following way.
+For any (schematic) point $s\in \Spec R_X$, denote by $\psi_s:\X_{\ov s} \to \X_s$ the natural base change map.
 There is a natural map